isabella232/blog_earl_tweets/README.md

 ![](EARL_tweets_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

 The visualisation doesn't really work for the large number of presenters although I don't really see another way to add the information about a talk.
 I also tried to sort the levels of the factor so they appear sorted in the plot but for some reason the _SF_ facet doesn't want to cooperate.
-There are a number of talks vying for the top spot in San Fransisco but the differences aren't that large.
+There are a number of talks vying for the top spot in San Francisco but the differences aren't that large.
 I'm of course assuming my matching heuristic worked perfectly but one or two mismatches and the results could look completely different.
 The same applies to EARL London but here Joe Cheng clearly takes the crown.

 ### Follow the leader...